sanity-io/vscode-sanity/README.md

 - Template literals prefixed with the `/* groq */` comment
 - Template literals starting with a `// groq` comment

+### Execute GROQ-queries

+When GROQ-queries are detected, the extension will allow you to run the query and displays the result as JSON in a separate tab.

+The project ID and dataset used is determined by looking at `sanity.json`.

 ## Usage

 Install the [VSCode Sanity.io Extension](https://marketplace.visualstudio.com/items?itemName=sanity-io.vscode-sanity).
 This extension adds syntax highlighting for GROQ-files and `groq` tags.